DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

-In this chapter, I move rapidly through the history of a number of technical and social systems and due to limitations of space, I cannot hope to do it justice here.
+In this chapter, I move rapidly through the history of a number of technical and social systems and due to limitations of space, I cannot hope to do them all justice here.
 Nonetheless, the aim is to provide some sense of the major events, technologies and movements that are important for the light they cast on understanding the rise of videoblogging, which is, of course, the focus of this book.